If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 Ask for prayer without protecting your image.

-Not because you're building a better performance.
+Not because you're building a better performance, but because you're done protecting a false one.

 Conclusion